redbluewater/BATSallTime/README.md

 ## Craig's path to make 'one cast' for cruise
 Craig currently working in R to make one single cast for each cruise so we can pull in data from pumps etc.
 For the data portal, using these synpotic casts, the idea is to use cast and nominal depth as the key for merging.
+Krista has Craig's code and will work on this next (1/24/2024)

 ## tasks to-do list
 Ruth